-Are you intrigued by real estate as a passive income strategy, but you don't know where to start?
+Are you intrigued by real estate as a passive income strategy but don't know where to start?
 It is possible to learn real estate investing best practices through a combination of research and experience.
 Here are some ways to get the knowledge you need to start building your investment portfolio.

 Get schooled in real estate investing